TestForkAccount/CodeReviewExample/README.md

 ## Fork this repository
 When you fork a repository, you create a copy of a repository.
 So forking this project will give you your own version of it.

-- Click on the small fork image
+- Click on the small fork image on the top of this page
 - Congratulations!
 You now have a copy of this repository on your own git account
 - Open your new repository in a separate tab, we will be making some changes to this